 Shorebird Habitat Visit and Identification Workshop: Saturday, September 30, 2017

-On this guided field trip through the northern Mississippi Delta, we’ll seek local winter specialties including Sandhill Cranes, Sprague’s Pipit, enormous flocks of Snow and Ross’s Geese, LeConte’s Sparrow, Brewer’s Blackbirds, and rare color morphs of the Red-tailed Hawk, plus a rare Rough-legged Hawk that has been seen recently.
+On this guided field trip through the northern Mississippi Delta, we’ll seek local winter specialties including Sandhill Cranes, enormous flocks of Snow and Ross’s Geese, LeConte’s Sparrow, Brewer’s Blackbirds, and rare color morphs of the Red-tailed Hawk, plus a rare Rough-legged Hawk that has been seen recently.

 2nd annual Woodcocks and Wine Fundraiser: Saturday, February 7, 2015